National frameworks to address hate crime in Romania

 The Romanian Police records all criminal offences in a dedicated database.
 Romanian investigative police officers have a duty to highlight all aggravating circumstances when registering criminal files that are under investigation.

-The Judicial Records, Statistics and Operational Records Directorate of the Ministry of Interior is the specialized unit of the Romanian Police that carries out statistical production processes.
+The Judicial Records, Statistics and Operational Records Directorate of the Ministry of Interior is the specialized unit of the Romanian Police responsible for producing statistics.
 Statistical data are gathered by each county police inspectorate for their own activities and transmitted to the Judicial Records, Statistics and Operational Records Directorate for validation and centralization.

 The General Inspectorate of the Romanian Police collects statistical data on offences for which the aggravating circumstance (Article 77h of the Penal Code) has been established in the legal classification of the crime, and for which a bias motive has been identified.
 Statistical data have been available since 1 January 2022.

-Statistical data are include information on each of the protected grounds, with distinct statistical indicators corresponding to each basis for committing the offence, namely: "race", nationality, ethnicity, language, religion, gender, sexual orientation, opinion, political affiliation, wealth, social origin, age, disability, chronic and non-communicable disease, HIV/AIDS infection, or other similar circumstances considered by the perpetrator as signifying a person's inferiority in relation to others.
+Statistical data include information on each of the protected grounds, with distinct statistical indicators corresponding to each basis for committing the offence, namely: "race", nationality, ethnicity, language, religion, gender, sexual orientation, opinion, political affiliation, wealth, social origin, age, disability, chronic and non-communicable disease, HIV/AIDS infection, or other similar circumstances.

 Statistical data can be provided, upon request, to any interested natural or legal person.